dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

   You should see a ‘Table `CUSTOMERS` successfully created.’ message.

-2. Load data &mdash; After creating the table, delete all contents in the Editor.
+2. Load data.
+After creating the table, delete all contents in the Editor.
 Run this command to load data from the S3 bucket into the customer table:

   ```sql
   copy into raw.jaffle_shop.customers (id, first_name, last_name)